Comprehensive and meticulously documented facts about taxes for your reference.

 Customs duty is imposed at an equal rate on imported alcohol, tobacco, fuel and petroleum products to ensure imported and local goods are treated consistently.
 These goods are referred to as Excise Equivalent Goods (EEGs).

-Entities who manufacture or store excisable goods must hold an appropriate license.
+Entities who manufacture or store excisable goods must hold an appropriate licence.

 MORE: See the Excise section of the ATO web site for more information.